LukePercy/website/_content/gettingdiceytc.md

 There are a few ways viewers can support Twitch streamers, either following the channel, which is free, or paid methods such as Subscribing or buying and giving the channel 'Bits', a digital currency on the platform where you can buy a bundled amount and share with any channel you are watching with the click of a button.

 Twitch released a few years ago another support method, Channel Points.
 These accumulate beneath the chat (twitch viewers can interact with Streamers via chat messaging as well), as you watch the stream, you are awarded roughly 30 points per 15 minutes.
-Viewers can, like Bits, select and option below the chat to spend their channel points on various rewards.
+Viewers can, like Bits, select an option below the chat to spend their Channel Points on various rewards curated by the broadcaster.

 # Could I do it?

 ---

-The first thing I did was sit down and take a look at twitch's developer docs.
+The first thing I did was sit down and take a look at Twitch's developer docs.
 After about 2 hours of looking over the documentation, it did appear to have a very extensive [Rest Api](https://dev.twitch.tv/docs/api/).

 The Product Owner and I had a chat on the community discord, so they could brief me on the idea, I then broke it down into a simpler user story.